 Later, Steve Matthiason and Garrett Buckland guided me during my time as Vineyard Manager at Acacia, teaching me that vineyard management is a lifetime of learning rather than something that any of us can fully understand.
 I attended Davis somewhere in there, studied tannins and color in Pinot noir with Doug Adams, and voraciously read every textbook I could find from cover to cover (lots of highlighting).

 I met my wife in college at Grinnell in Iowa.
 She was a beautiful anthropology major; I was a nerdy physics major.
 We have two brilliant and entertaining kids who I think will grow up to be very good people.
 We moved to Oregon in 2006, where I spent eight years at Lemelson Vineyards and then left to “slow down” with a consulting career.
 I have ten clients as of 2018, including the Carlton Winemakers Studio, where I act as General Manager.
 I historically get very distracted by extra-curricular activities; at one point, I found myself on 2 boards (The Willamette Valley Wineries Association and the International Pinot Noir Celebration) and ten committees.
-I’m paring down but I do love the work because when the conversation is good…I learn.
+I’m have been paring down but I do love the work because when the conversation is good…I learn.

 "Ratio is part of my quest for clarity.
 It is just one of the ways I hope to understand the true reasons for each decision in the process of farming and taking the grape to bottle.
 In the meantime, the goal is classic, ageworthy wines with vibrant acidity and singular expression.
 If it isn’t worth the money, I won’t put it in the bottle.